mdabees/Privacy-Policy/index.md

 ## Disclosure Of Data
 ### Legal Requirements

-NGU Student Union may disclose your Personal Data in the good faith belief that
+Dr Yasser's Kicthen may disclose your Personal Data in the good faith belief that
             such action is necessary to:

 - To comply with a legal obligation</Text>

-- To protect and defend the rights or property of NGU Student Union
+- To protect and defend the rights or property of Dr Yasser's Kicthen

 - To prevent or investigate possible wrongdoing in connection with the Service